twesio/RemoteProgrammer/README.md

 Todo
 ----
-* To customize ICD3CMD options, search for **ICD3CMD_OPTIONS** in windows registry.
-A user interface will be added soon.
 * There is currently no way to customize the server port at runtime.
 You have to change it in the sources and recompile the programm.

 Dependencies